The reason for "abnormal" is that youth is a bizarre practice.

 : Why?
 Didn't you always want to keep writing?

 : I want to, but I took a deep breath.
-But it seems like you have always liked to showcase the various connections of your family and friends since high school; do you feel particularly proud of this?
-Or do you feel a sense of superiority?
+But it seems like you have always liked to show off your various relatives and friends since high school, do you feel particularly proud of that?
+Or do you feel particularly superior?

-At this moment, she looked at me somewhat blankly, a bit dazed, while I kept my head turned towards the window, trying to express my dissatisfaction.
-She didn’t show much expression, just kept stirring her coffee with a spoon.
-After nearly five minutes, when I turned back to the table, the coffee still had steam rising, slowly drifting to the glass window on my right, forming a thin mist, and then disappearing.
+At this time, she looked at me somewhat blankly, a bit stunned, I kept my head turned towards the window trying to express my dissatisfaction.
+She didn't show much expression, just kept stirring her coffee with a spoon.
+After nearly five minutes, when I turned to the table, the coffee still had steam rising, slowly drifting to the glass window on my right, forming a thin mist, and then disappearing.
 In the end, I broke this silence; my anger towards her never lasts long, and I always think about being forgiving.

 : How did you suddenly come to this city?

-: Nothing much, just felt too stuffy at home and wanted to come out for a walk.
+: It's nothing, just felt too stuffy at home, wanted to come out for a walk.

 : You mean, your husband and child don't know you left?